KieranBest/Final-Year-Project/Documentation.md

 ##### 4th November 2022

 A bug appeared that when you click both a sharp key and a major key and remove the major key the sharp key should stay lit up on the visual keyboard, however when removed it returned the sharp key to the original colour despite still holding it.
-This was fixed by creating an if statement with 2 variables, one for the sharp key and one for the major key.
+This was fixed by creating an if statement with 2 variables, 1 for the sharp key and 1 for the major key.
 This allowed for the sharp key to stay lit up when the major key was removed and vice versa.

 [View Fix Here](https://github.com/KieranBest/Individual-Project/blob/d62134388a64e79a09bd9583056b95e7f6155fc0/script.js#L127)

 ##### 16th November 2022

-Following the previous bug, when multiple sharp keys are pressed the last one pressed stays lit up, however previous sharp keys are overwritten.
+Following the previous bug, when multiple sharp keys are pressed the last 1 pressed stays lit up, however previous sharp keys are overwritten.
 Trying to fix this bug by clearing the canvas to avoid the build up of "residue" of lines on the canvas and redisplay the held notes broke multiple functions and caused new bugs.
 This included:

 - Correct placement for notes displayed on the staff.
 - Correct number of notes pressed displayed on the staff.